-Is fitness motivation your responsibility towards the family?
-Do you have the Motivation to work out regularly?
-Do you feel how to get motivated to exercise when depressed?
+Is it your responsibility to keep the fitness motivation high in your family?
+Do you have the motivation to work out regularly?
+Do you feel like getting motivated to exercise when depressed?
 Achieving fitness goals is a distant dream?
-That is getting out of bed in the morning, staring at the phone, remembering the previous evening's setbacks.
+That is getting out of bed in the morning, staring at the phone, and remembering the previous evening’s setbacks.

-The workout motivation quotes do not work in our day to day family lives.
+The workout motivation quotes do not work in our day-to-day family lives.
 Who wants to exercise when the son does not care to come home on time despite repeated pleas?
-And who wants to work out when Dad is always awake whatever time you come home?
-The thought of any physical activity seems less important when you are depressed for a different reason every day.
+And who wants to work out when Dad is always awake, whatever time you come home?
+Any physical activity seems less important when you are depressed for a different reason every day.
 You are not motivated to work at all.
-There is no intrinsic motivation, and extrinsic Motivation is hard to come by.
+There is no intrinsic motivation, and extrinsic motivation is hard to come by.

-There is an inspirational fitness story every day on the net, which I make sure I read.
+Every day, I read an inspirational fitness story on the net.
 It sometimes helps to keep depressing thoughts away.

-It is about my better half, whom I have always wanted to inspire to work out.
-Not that she is unfit.
-Still, a fitter, better-half, is better equipped to fight the domestic battles.
+It is about my better half, whom I have always wanted to inspire to work out, not that she is unfit.
+Nonetheless, a fitter wife is better prepared to fight domestic battles.
 I always tell her it will all work out.
-She is not into workouts though she does care about nutrition to an extent.
+She is not into workouts, though she does care about nutrition to an extent.

 My attempts started the day we got married.
 Although I am not the nagging type, what adds up to nagging is purely a personal thought.

-I suggested to my wife to go for a walk the next morning, and she agreed.
+I suggested to my wife that we go for a walk the next morning, and she agreed.
 And we went, of course, a bit late in the morning.
-It is difficult for a newly married couple to get up early morning for a workout.
+Getting up early for a workout is difficult for a newly married couple.

 But we went.
 On the way, we discussed our fitness goals and the need to do regular physical activity.
 We discussed various workout options.